controllerface/bvge/README.md

 - ECS: Entity Component System
   - This is an overall container class that provides a mechanism for creating tracked entities, giving those entities values by way of attaching components to them, and then defining systems that operate on these entities and their components.
-  - Every tracked objects in the engine is an entity, and entities are stored in memory as a standard String, so effectively that unique String is all  that is needed to reference that entity within the methods provided by the ECS class.
+  - Every tracked object in the engine is an entity, and entities are stored in memory as a standard String, so effectively that unique String is all that is needed to reference that entity within the methods provided by the ECS class.
   - Components are attached to entities and contain some value.
 The value is open-ended, so may be any kind of class, as long as it implements the required interface.
-Only a few components are defined, but the way the design works, it should never be expensive to have more, as all looks ups use hash maps and categorized queries.
-Generally speaking, looping over components or entities is discouraged.
+Only a few components are defined, but the way the design works, adding new components should not affect performance, as all looks ups use hash maps and categorized queries.
+Generally speaking, looping over components or entities is discouraged and could be forbidden at some point.
-  - Systems are effectively mini programs that are all run in a defined order every frame.
+  - Systems are effectively mini programs that are run in a defined order every frame.
 Systems implement an interface and then are registered to ensure they are run during the game loop.
-The intention fo this design is to implement core mechanics of the game engine as systems.
+The intention of this design is to implement core mechanics of the game engine as systems.

 - GPU: Generalized GPU Computing